 Homebuyer Dream Program®

 Owning a home just became easier!
-With the Homebuyer Dream Program qualified borrowers may recieve a grant of $14,500.
+With the Homebuyer Dream Program®* qualified borrowers may receive a grant up to $8,500.
 Borrowers must be a first-time homebuyer who have not owned a home in the last three years.
-Income limits apply and are based on where you purchase.
-This program is offered on a first come, first served basis so don't miss out!
+Income limits apply and are based on where you purchase. *This program is offered on a first-come, first-served basis.
+Income limits apply.
 Contact a SEFCU Mortgage Services' Loan Originator today!
+800-444-6313

 Get the peace of mind you need with a 12-month rate lock!

 Planning on buying a newly constructed home?
 Feel confident knowing your rate is locked in a fluctuating rate environment.
 Financing a new home is a bit different than the typical financing of a previously owned home.
 Consider a SEFCU Mortgage Services 12-month rate lock!

 Lock your rate up to 365 days

 Finance new construction primary residence or a second home